adelevie/iron_response/README.md

   end
 end
 ```

+Of course, if you don't want to use S3, just leave that part out of the `Hash`.
+You can specify `:bucket` for S3 and `:cache` for for IronCache.
+Otherwise they both default to `"iron_response".`

 Obviously, fill in the appropriate API keys.
 It is highly recommended that you do not use your AWS master keys.
 Instead, go to the AWS Console, click on "IAM", and create a user with a policy that allows it to edit the bucket named in the configuration file.
 Here's an example policy: